marcoulakis/marcoulakis/README.md

 ### What I'm working on 👨‍💻

-📱 I've been developing react-native mobile apps as a freelancer 🌐 I've been also developing backend services in node.js and python
+📱 I've been developing react-native mobile apps as a freelancer<br>
+🌐 I've been also developing backend services in node.js and python